The Continuous Tensor Abstraction: Where Indices are Real: Case Studies

 \subsection{Geospatial Search}

 The first application we have explored is the spatial search query on 2D points, a widely used technique in applications such as geographical information systems (GIS)~\cite{gis}, computer-aided design (CAD)~\cite{cad}, and spatial databases~\cite{spatialdatabase}.
 In our study, we focused on two commonly employed queries: (1) the box search and (2) the radius search.
 In a box search, given a set of 2D points, this query retrieves all points within a specified box.
-Conversely, a radius search retrieves all points within a circle centered at ($O_x$, $O_y$) with a radius of $R$.
+A radius search query retrieves all points within a circle centered at ($O_x$, $O_y$) with a radius of $R$.

 Figure~\ref{fig:spatial} demonstrates how spatial search queries are represented in continuous tensor abstraction.
-We transform 2D points into a 3D continuous tensor, denoted as \texttt{Points[x, y, id]}, by assigning a unique ID to each point $(x, y)$.
+We transform 2D points into a 3D continuous tensor, denoted as $Points_{x,y,id}$, by assigning a unique ID to each point $(x, y)$.
 This approach accommodates multiple points that may share the same coordinates $(x, y)$ depending on the dataset.
-Figure~\ref{fig:spatiala} illustrates a box query, which outputs IDs of points intersecting with \texttt{Box[x, y]}.
-Figure~\ref{fig:spatialb} presents the box and radius search query written in continuous tensor abstraction.
-In radius search query, it iterates through all points within the radius $R$ (i.e., \texttt{Points[Ox+r, Oy+s, id]} where \texttt{$(r^2 + s^2) \leq R^2$}).
+Figure~\ref{fig:spatiala} illustrates a box query, which outputs IDs of points intersecting with $Box_{x,y}$.
+Similarly, Figure~\ref{fig:spatialb} presents a radius search query where the circle is defined with $(x-O_x)^2+(y-O_y)^2 \leq R^2$.

 Figure~\ref{fig:spatialeval} presents the performance of our generated code in comparison to Shapely~\cite{shapely}, a Python wrapper for GEOS~\cite{geos}, a well-known C++ library widely used in GIS for performing operations on two-dimensional geometries.
 We employed a synthetic dataset that uniformly distributed 10 million points in the range [0,10000] $\times$ [0,10000].
 In both experiments, we increased the size of the query shape along the $x$-axis to augment the number of returned output points.